codurance/site/_posts/2016-03-03-cohesion-cornerstone-software-design.md

 Depending on the type of software you are writing, you will may need to compromise a bit.
 Although we should always strive to have our code at the highest level of cohesion, sometimes that may make the code look _unnatural_.
 There is a difference between being unaware of design principles and consciously not following a design principle in a given context.
 I don't write my code with the goal that it should satisfy every single design principle out there but I always try to have a good reason every time I decide not to follow certain principles.
 Having said that, cohesion is one of the most important building blocks of software design and understanding it well is essential for writing well-crafted code.

 If you are building a framework, a very generic part of your code, or data transformation, chances are that the majority of your modules and processing elements will be at sequential and functional levels.
-However, when writing business rules in a commercial application, I mean, an application where there are business logic, user journeys, database access, etc., there is a good chance that some of your modules and processing elements will be at communicational level and some even at a lower level of cohesion.
+However, when writing business rules in a commercial application, i.e. an application with business logic, user journeys, database access, etc., there is a good chance that some of your modules and processing elements will be at communicational level and some even at a lower level of cohesion.
 And that's OK as long as it was a conscious decision and the right thing to do in that context.

 Some people compare cohesion to the [Single Responsibility Principle (SRP)](http://codurance.com/2011/07/26/srp-simplicity-and-complexity/).
 Although SRP is a great software principle and entirely based on cohesion, it has a quite narrow and subjective scope.

 Identifying responsibilities is not always an easy thing.
 We need to develop a keen eye to detect minor variations in behaviour.
 Unit tests for a module can potentially help us to identify the different behaviours, if the code was really test-driven, of course.

-The more cohesive your code is, the more reusable, robust, easy to maintain it will be.
+The more cohesive your code is, the more reusable, robust and easy to maintain it will be.

 _____